ChristinaTan0704/mapf-lns-benchmark/README.md

 #### SVM

-For instreuctions on how to train and inference SVM-LNS, please follow [SVM-LNS implementation](docs/svm.md).
+For instreuctions on how to train and infer SVM-LNS, please follow [SVM-LNS implementation](docs/svm.md).

 #### Neural

-For instreuctions on how to train and inference NNS-LNS, please follow [NNS-LNS implementation](docs/nns.md).
+For instreuctions on how to train and infer NNS-LNS, please follow [NNS-LNS implementation](docs/nns.md).

 #### Bandit

 The executable for generating bandit results can be found in the submodule under `exe/bandit`.
-For instreuctions on how to train and inference bandit, please follow [bandit implementation](https://github.com/ChristinaTan0704/anytime-mapf/blob/main/README.md).
+For instructions on how to infer bandit, please follow [bandit implementation](https://github.com/ChristinaTan0704/anytime-mapf/blob/main/README.md).

 ## Acknowledgements
-Thanks to the open-source projects [MAPF-LNS](https://github.com/Jiaoyang-Li/MAPF-LNS), [MAPF-LNS2](https://github.com/Jiaoyang-Li/MAPF-LNS2), [lacam2](https://github.com/Kei18/lacam2), [bandit](https://github.com/thomyphan/anytime-mapf), and the model reference from [NNS](https://github.com/mit-wu-lab/mapf_neural_neighborhood_search/tree/main), we were able to align many details for comparison between different methods, making our project possible.
+Thanks to the open-source projects [MAPF-LNS](https://github.com/Jiaoyang-Li/MAPF-LNS), [MAPF-LNS2](https://github.com/Jiaoyang-Li/MAPF-LNS2), [lacam2](https://github.com/Kei18/lacam2), [bandit](https://github.com/thomyphan/anytime-mapf), and the model reference from [NNS](https://github.com/mit-wu-lab/mapf_neural_neighborhood_search/tree/main) that we were able to align many details for comparison between different methods, making our project possible.